alvaropenuelas/real-time-fish-identification/README.md

 ## Author

-Alvaro Peñuelas Suria — MSc Marine and Lacustrine Science and Management (Ghent/VUB/Antwerp), BSc Biology (Universidad de Navarra).
-GitHub: [alvaropenuelas](https://github.com/alvaropenuelas)
+Alvaro Peñuelas Sánchez - GitHub: [alvaropenuelas](https://github.com/alvaropenuelas)

 This project was developed independently as part of a portfolio demonstrating real-time computer vision applied to marine biology.
 AI tools (Claude Code) were used as a coding assistant; all